masukomi/rtest/README.md

 * get the path to the file that contained a specific failure
   - `rtest file <n>` where `n` is the number of the failed test.

-Run `tester --help` for all the options.
+Run `rtest --help` for all the options.

 ## Installation